Flevy Management Insights Case Study

 For the next steps, it is recommended to focus on deepening the existing partnerships while continuously scouting for new collaboration opportunities.
 Efforts should be made to further embed the Open Innovation culture within the organization by addressing any remaining resistance and enhancing cross-functional collaboration.
 Additionally, investing in training for employees to work effectively within this model will be crucial.
 Finally, exploring the use of emerging technologies to streamline collaboration and innovation processes could further enhance outcomes.
 Continuous evaluation and refinement of the Open Innovation strategy should remain a priority to adapt to the dynamic nature of the biotech industry.

-Source: Open Innovation Enhancement in the Automotive Sector, Flevy Management Insights, 2024
+Source: Open Innovation Initiative for Healthcare Provider in Competitive Market, Flevy Management Insights, David Tang, 2024

 Flevy is the world's largest knowledge base of best practices.